Records available

 Special thanks: Toyota Baltic AS, Estonian Ministry of Culture, Estonian Ministry of Foreign Affairs, K Grupp, Hungarian Embassy in Estonia, Klassikaraadio, Lama Könchok Tamphel, HE Prince Maqsood ul Mulk, Lama Könchok Sangyas, Urmas Paet, Urmas Sõõrumaa, Mai Jõgimaa, Lauri Bambus, Bilal Chapri, Mati Kaal, Aicha, Tshering Dhendup, Kaarel Sööt, Peeter Salmela, Paul Himma, Anu Jaanson, Clelia Piirsoo

-See also: Orient festivals, Orient presents in 2010, Orient 2009, Orient presents in 2008, Orient 2007, Orient presents in 2006, Orient 2005, festival archives, Orient in Palmyra, The Path to the Heart of Asia (CD recorded with featuring musicians of Orient 1992). player animated logo of Orient.
+See also: Orient festivals, Orient presents in 2010, Orient 2009, Orient presents in 2008, Orient 2007, Orient presents in 2006, Orient 2005, festival archives, Orient in Palmyra, The Path to the Heart of Asia (CD recorded with featuring musicians of Orient 1992). animated logo of Orient.